avnithv/avnithv-github.io/lesson1.md

 There are different types of data that can be stored in variables.
 The basic ones are:
 - String: Data which is a series of characters.
 It is defined using quotation marks such as `''` or `""`.
 - Int - Data which is an integer, and can be negative.
 It is automatically defined whenever you assign an integer to a variable.
-- Float - Data which is a number, and may or may not be an integer, but will alway have a decimal point.
+- Float - Data which is a number, and may or may not be an integer, but will always have a decimal point.
 It is automatically defined whenever you assign a number with a decimal point to a variable.
 - Boolean - Data which is either True or False.
 It is automatically defined whenever you assign a variable either `True` or `False`.

 To assign a datatype to a variable, you just use the equal sign and put the variable on the left side and the datatype on the right side.
 Variables must not have spaces or start with a number.
 Some examples of assigning data to variables: